VHS or Beta

-VHS or Beta is a band originally from Louisville, Kentucky, later based in Brooklyn, New York, that combines elements of rock, house and disco.
-The band takes their name from the videotape format war of the 1970s and 1980s, where Sony's Beta format competed with JVC's VHS.
+VHS or Beta was an American rock band originally from Louisville, Kentucky, later based in Brooklyn, New York, that combined elements of rock, house and disco.
+The band took their name from the videotape format war of the 1970s and 1980s, where Sony's Beta format competed with JVC's VHS.

 Overview

+VHS Or Beta was founded by core members Craig Pfunder (lead vocals, guitar) and Mark Palgy (bass), as well as guitarist Zeke Buck and drummer Mark Guidry.
+Buck and Guidry left the band in 2006 and 2010, respectively.
+Guitarists Mike McGill and Eric Rodgers, keyboardists Chea Beckley and Jerome Miller, and drummers Jim Orso and Chris Berry have all toured and/or recorded with the band.
+Prior to VHS Or Beta, Palgy and Pfunder were in a band Raze with former Elliott and current Wax Fang drummer Kevin Ratterman in the early 1990s.

-Their self-released debut EP Le Funk found some success on the charts, but the band became better known in the wake of the 2004 album Night on Fire.
-After two and half years of touring, VHS or Beta recorded 2007's Bring on the Comets in Asheville, North Carolina, marking a slight change in direction towards a more straightforward pop sound, achieved without sacrificing their trademark dance sensibility.
+Following the release of their self-released debut EP Le Funk in 2002, the band released their debut album Night on Fire in 2004.
+In 2005, VHS or Beta opened for Duran Duran on a leg of the latter's 2005 North American tour.
+After two and half years of touring, VHS or Beta recorded 2007's Bring on the Comets in Asheville, North Carolina, marking a slight change in direction towards a more straightforward pop sound.

 Later singles "Feel It When You Know" (2009) and "All Summer in a Day" (2010) were issued on their own Chromosome Records label.
 The band's third album Diamonds and Death was released in September 2011 by Krian Music Group, followed by a dub version of the album in 2012.

-The band's core members are guitarist/vocalist Craig Pfunder and bassist Mark Palgy.
-Guitarist Zeke Buck and drummer Mark Guidry, both founding members, left the band in 2006 and 2010, respectively.
-Guitarists Mike McGill and Eric Rodgers, keyboardists Chea Beckley and Jerome Miller, and drummers Jim Orso and Chris Berry have all toured and/or recorded with the band.

-Palgy and Pfunder were in early 1990s band Raze with former Elliott and current Wax Fang drummer Kevin Ratterman.

-In 2005, VHS or Beta opened for Duran Duran on a leg of the latter's 2005 North American tour.
+The band became inactive around 2014, despite Pfunder promising that a fourth album was being written.
+The band was briefly reformed in 2024 for a one-off show, in which they played Night on Fire in its entirety to celebrate its 20th anniversary.